BloxSQL/BloxSQLPublic/README.md

 ---

-Certainly!
-Here's your text formatted similarly to the previous examples, with proper code blocks for SQL queries:

----

 ## How to use SQL

 SQL (Structured Query Language) is a tool for working with databases.
 You use it to send commands called queries for tasks like getting, adding, updating, or deleting data.
 Here are the main types of queries: